PierreSenellart/provsql/doc/source/user/casestudy7.rst

     FROM conn JOIN reviewers r ON conn.node = r.id
     WHERE conn.node <> 'r1' ORDER BY r.id

-Evaluate the probability with the ``'boolean'`` class **off** and the fixpoint never stabilises -- ProvSQL stops with *"no fixpoint after N rounds (cyclic data?)"*: under a general semiring a cycle keeps contributing new derivations forever.
-Turn the ``'boolean'`` class **on** and the value converges (Boolean provenance is *absorptive*: a longer, cycle-revisiting derivation is absorbed by the shorter one it contains), so the connection probability is well defined.
-It is exactly **network reliability** -- the probability that ``r1`` stays connected to the target when each collaboration edge is present independently -- which is :math:`\#P`-hard in general.
-Here ``r1`` reaches ``r5`` with reliability ``0.5496``; the circuit is a genuine reliability circuit, so ``independent`` cannot evaluate it, while ``tree-decomposition`` and the compilers can.
+Evaluate the probability under the default ``'semiring'`` class and the fixpoint never stabilises -- ProvSQL stops with *"no fixpoint after 1000 rounds (cyclic data?)"*: under a general semiring a cycle keeps contributing new derivations forever.
+Switch the provenance class to ``'absorptive'`` (in Studio the provenance toggle, in SQL ``SET provsql.provenance = 'absorptive'``) and the value converges: an absorptive semiring satisfies :math:`1 \oplus a = 1`, so a longer, cycle-revisiting derivation is absorbed by the shorter one it contains, and the fixpoint is the set of minimal, repetition-free paths. (``'boolean'`` works too -- it *implies* ``'absorptive'`` -- but the recursion needs only absorptivity, so ``'absorptive'`` is the class to name here; see :ref:`the provenance-class GUC <provsql-provenance-class>`.)

+The answer is exactly **two-terminal network reliability** -- the probability that ``r1`` stays connected when each collaboration edge is present independently -- which is :math:`\#P`-hard in general.
+Yet ProvSQL does not reach for a general compiler here.
+It recognises the recursive-reachability shape and, following the provenance refinement of Courcelle's theorem :cite:`DBLP:conf/icalp/AmarilliBS15`, **compiles along a tree decomposition of the collaboration graph itself** into a certified d-DNNF -- one per reachable vertex, of total size linear in the number of edges when the graph has bounded treewidth (see :ref:`network-reliability-btw`).
+The materialised tokens carry the ``'absorptive'`` assumption marker.

+Because that compiled circuit is already decomposable, :guilabel:`Marginal probability` reads the reliability straight off it -- ``r1`` reaches ``r5`` with reliability ``0.5496`` -- and even the linear ``independent`` method evaluates it, where on the bushy :math:`\#P`-hard circuit of Step 3 it had to refuse.
+That contrast is the lesson: Step 3's hardness lived in the *query shape* and needed a real compiler to dissolve, whereas here it is tamed by a structural property of the *data* -- the bounded treewidth of the graph -- with no external tool involved at all.

-This is the same knowledge-compilation story as Step 3, reached through a fixpoint instead of a fixed join pattern: reachability over a probabilistic graph is where the provenance circuit, and a real compiler, are indispensable.
-Note that cyclic recursion under an absorptive provenance class is sound for absorptive evaluation only (probability, Boolean, nonnegative min-plus); its tokens carry the ``'absorptive'`` assumption marker, and multiplicity-counting or why-provenance evaluation refuses them.
+The flip side of absorptivity is that these tokens are sound for absorptive evaluation only (probability, Boolean, nonnegative min-plus); the ``'absorptive'`` marker makes multiplicity-counting or why-provenance evaluation -- genuinely infinite on cyclic data -- refuse them rather than return an unjustified value.

 .. seealso::